 We have been working with SharePoint since its earliest version appeared in 1999.
 And we have implemented solutions using just about every version since then (WSS, 2003, 2007, 2010, 2013, 2016 Office 365).

 Because of this we have come to appreciate where the tool fits in the enterprise.

 Over the last ten years, we’ve also developed specific expertise within the healthcare, insurance and manufacturing industry verticals, working to improve employee engagement, productivity and collaboration.

 With the increasing adoption of Office 365, we’re also helping clients work through how best to leverage the myriad of tools within the platform.
-SharePoint is now just a part of a the whole suite of capabilities available for organizations to build solutions.
+SharePoint is now just a part of the whole suite of capabilities available for organizations to build solutions.

-Office 365 and SharePoint Services
+Teams and SharePoint Services

 As a Microsoft partner, Centric Consulting has achieved Gold competency status in Collaboration and Content and more.
 And our team includes senior level architects and analysts who have achieved Microsoft’s highest levels of certification for SharePoint architecture, design, implementation, development, and adoption.

 We’ve found that many of our clients are interested in getting SharePoint online and O365 off the ground quickly, proving its value to the organization in days and weeks instead of months.
 To help them with this, we’ve developed a “jump-start” approach which does the following: